doctrine/dbal/docs/en/reference/data-retrieval-and-manipulation.rst

 ---

 The DBAL contains several methods for executing queries against your configured database for data retrieval and manipulation.

+These DBAL methods retrieve data from the database using the underlying database driver and do not perform any type conversion.
+So the result php type for a database column can vary between database drivers and php versions.

 Below we'll introduce these methods and provide some examples for each of them.

 prepare()